aliireza96/Shafiq_PlosBiol_ATRX_microglia/README.md

 # ATRX-null Microglia Multi-omics Analysis

-This repository provides all scripts and workflows for the analyses in our study of ATRX deletion in microglia.
-It includes RNA-seq, ATAC-seq, and transposable element (TE) analysis, along with LTR classification and visualization tools.
+This repository contains all scripts, pipelines, and documentation used in our study of ATRX deletion in microglia.
+Our analysis integrates RNA-seq, ATAC-seq, and transposable element (TE) profiling, with dedicated workflows for LTR classification and data visualization.
+All steps from raw data preprocessing to final figure generation are included to ensure full reproducibility.

 ## Organization

-- **/RNAseq/**: RNA-seq and gene/TE differential analysis analysis (DESeq2, TEtranscripts, bidirectional, LTR solo/full-length classification)
+- **/RNAseq/**: Workflows and scripts for RNA-seq analysis, including gene and TE differential expression (DESeq2, TEtranscripts), bidirectional transcription quantification, and LTR solo/full-length classification.

-- **/ATACseq/**: ATAC-seq preprocessing and peak/TE differential analysis
+- **/ATACseq/**: ATAC-seq preprocessing, peak calling, and differential analysis of peaks and TEs.

 **Questions or issues?**
 Open an Issue on GitHub or email Alireza Ghahramani at aghahram@uwo.ca.